coyotespike/coyotespike.github.io/_posts/2019-05-11-PatternedMeaning.md

 8. [Sources](#orgc41b4a8)

 > Alvy Singer: Well, the universe is everything, and if it's expanding, someday it will break apart, and that will be the end of everything.

 > Mrs. Singer: What is that your business?
 He's stopped doing his homework.

 > Alvy Singer: What's the point?

 > Mrs. Singer: What has the universe got to do with it.
 You're here, in Brooklyn.
 Brooklyn is not expanding.

 > Dr. Flicker: It won't be expanding for billions of years yet, Alvy.
 And we've gotta try and enjoy ourselves while we're here.
 Huh?
 Huh?
 Huh?

-"Annie Hall"

 <a id="orgfe90523"></a>